Minimum Wage In Canada 2026: Rates By Province & Territory

 Free quote with no impact to your credit

-As of 2026, the highest minimum wage in Canada is in Nunavut at $19.75 per hour, while the lowest is in Alberta at $15.00 per hour.
-The federal minimum wage is $18.15 per hour, applying to federally regulated industries across Canada.
+As of June 2026, the highest minimum wage in Canada is in Nunavut at $19.75 per hour, while the lowest is in Alberta at $15.00 per hour.
+The federal minimum wage is $18.15 per hour1, applying to federally regulated industries across the country.
+Here is the current general minimum wage in each province and territory:

 Province / TerritoryMinimum HourlyEffective Date